coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ## CCD Capabilities {#cap}

-The default Cr50 privilege level is [`Locked`] with the following capability
+The default GSC privilege level is [`Locked`] with the following capability
 settings:

 Capability        | Default    | Function